Patterns of Childhood: Autobiographical Elements

 Although the narrator cannot be equated to the author, autobiographical elements in the novel have frequently been commented on.
-Nelly's childhood is set in a town referred to simply as “L”, which we may recognize as Wolf's own childhood home, Landsberg an der Warthe, now Gorzów Wielkopolski in Poland.
+Nelly's childhood is set in a town referred to simply as "L. (heute G.)", which we may recognize as Wolf's own childhood home, Landsberg an der Warthe, now Gorzów Wielkopolski in Poland.
 Wolf was 15 years old when, at the end of the war, her family fled west to Mecklenburg in East Germany.
+It was in 1971 that she first paid a return visit to Gorzów as an adult, and it seems to have been this visit that inspired the novel.
 Wolf has stated that her decision not to frame the novel as a first-person narrative reflects her estrangement from her childhood in the period of National Socialism.

-The book is prefaced with the following disclaimer:“All characters in this book are the invention of the narrator.
+The book is prefaced with the following disclaimer:"All characters in this book are the invention of the narrator.
 None is identical with any person living or dead.
 Neither do any of the described episodes coincide with actual events.
-Anyone believing that he detects a similarity between a character in the narrative and either himself or anyone else should consider the strange lack of individuality in the behavior of many contemporaries.”
+Anyone believing that he detects a similarity between a character in the narrative and either himself or anyone else should consider the strange lack of individuality in the behavior of many contemporaries."